gen365/Cloud-Server-Project-Documentation/Cartpage.md

 ![Diagram](cartjava.png)

-Alongside the cart page, a checkout section is also added to it, as can be seen enclosed in '<section>' and '</section>' in the first image.
+Alongside the cart page, a checkout section is also added to it, as can be seen enclosed in the 'section' group in the first image.
 With that, a checkout Java page is also created to ensure this mechanism works:

 ![Diagram](checkoutjava.png)